rahelBlub/Warehouse_Servo/README.md

 # Warehouse_Servo

-connect the yellow PIN to GPIO PIN 12 black to GND and red to 5V
+connect the signal-PIN (yellow/orange) to PIN 12 (GPIO 18)

+connect the Ground-PIN (black) to GND

+connect the VCC-PIN (red) to 5V - it is recommended to use an external power supply and not the 5V PIN from the Pi, because the servo(s) will cause the voltage to fluctuate significantly, which is a bad situation for the Pi.

 start the service with: python3 Warehouse_Servo.py